Drewpie29/Northwest_Recycling_Center/replit.md

 - PostgreSQL session store for persistent login sessions

 **Authentication Flow:**
-The application uses Replit Auth (OpenID Connect) with Passport.js strategy.
-Users authenticate through Replit's OAuth flow, and sessions are stored in PostgreSQL with a 7-day TTL.
+The application uses username/password authentication with Passport.js local strategy.
+User passwords are securely hashed using Node.js crypto.scrypt with random salts.
+Sessions are stored in PostgreSQL with a 7-day TTL.
 The `isAuthenticated` middleware protects all API routes requiring user context.

 **API Structure:**
 RESTful endpoints organized by domain: